Allergen Information and Warnings

 How can brands ensure their cosmetic labels are compliant?

-r cosmetic labels are compliant by staying informed about the regulations in their target markets, regularly reviewing their labeling practices, and consulting with legal experts or regulatory bodies as needed.
+Brands can ensure their cosmetic labels are compliant by staying informed about the regulations in their target markets, regularly reviewing their labeling practices, and consulting with legal experts or regulatory bodies as needed.

 What role do allergen warnings play in consumer safety?